ministryofjustice/analytics-platform-control-panel/doc/environment.md

 # The Settings and Environment Variables Reference

-We There are several ways to set up the settings required for running this app which have been explained in the following sub sections
+There are several ways to set up the settings required for running this app which are explained in the following sub sections

 ## Django settings
 Official guide [here](https://docs.djangoproject.com/en/4.0/topics/settings/)